 The Florida Center for Students with Unique Abilities (FCSUA) - The purpose of the center is to increase independent living, inclusive and experiential postsecondary education and employment opportunities for students with intellectual disabilities.
 Funding is available to help colleges set up new programs and also for student scholarships to attend these programs.
-There are several important distinctions between TPSID and FCSUA funding opportunities.
 FCSUA policies require the following: